mjmccoy/genesizeR/README.md

 ## Overview

-The goal of `genesizeR` is to provide a collection of computational tools to analyze gene sizes within gene features (e.g. expression) and gene sets (e.g. upregulated/downregulated).
+The goal of `genesizeR` is to provide a collection of computational tools to incorporate gene size into categorical and quantitative investigations of gene sets

-If you use `genesizeR`, please cite our [paper]():

-    genesizeR: an R package for the analysis of gene size within gene features and gene sets MJ McCoy and AZ Fire
-    XXX, Volume XX, Issue XX, Month 2024, DOI, URL

 ## Requirements